Form 8.3 - Maitland Institutional Services Limited: Re Clinigen Group Plc NPV

 DJ Form 8.3 - Maitland Institutional Services Limited: Re Clinigen Group Plc NPV

-Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Clinigen Group Plc NPV 14-Dec-2021 / 14:49 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Maitland Institutional Services Limited (MISL) Form 8.3 - Maitland Institutional Services Limited: Re Clinigen Group Plc NPV 17-Dec-2021 / 16:59 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------